 When entering any competition areas, competitors must ask about the worksite safety rules to be followed in specific area, before they can videotape.
 If they are told to wear safety glasses, or hats etc they should ask if they could borrow it from a competition supervisor.

-Within the confines of the TV and Video Production Competition area competitors must be made aware of power supplies and cable runs.
+Page 3 of 4 Last Update: January 31, 2019 Within the confines of the TV and Video Production Competition area competitors must be made aware of power supplies and cable runs.
 This will ensure no one will trip over extension or power cords, as well as avoid any power outages.
 SPECIAL CONDITIONS / ADDITIONAL INFORMATION:

-The project competitors will have to produce:
+The project competitors will have to produce is: